gnsuryan/WebLogic-SSL-Configuration/KeyStoreConfiguration.md

 ```

-### Generate a CSR using keytool
+**2. Generate a CSR using keytool**

 ```
 keytool –keystore clientkeystore –certreq –alias client –keyalg rsa –file client.csr
 ```

-### Submit the CSR to CA (Certification Authority)
+**3. Submit the CSR to CA (Certification Authority)**

 Submission of CSR (Certificate Signing Request) to CA can be done using online submissions or through email.
-Once the CSR is received by the Certification Authority, the request will be verified and then a SSL certificate will be issued.
+Once the CSR is received by the Certification Authority, the request will be verified and then a TLS/SSL certificate will be issued.
-Once the verification process is completed, the Certification Authority can either send the SSL certificate over an email or can be downloaded by the client using online account.
+Once the verification process is completed, the Certification Authority can either send the TLS/SSL certificate over an email or can be downloaded by the client using online account.

 The Certification Authority usually provides a zip file containing the following:
    * Your Server SSL Certificate